Kingdom of Burgundy: Bosonid and Welf Burgundy (879–1033)

-Kingdom of Arles within the Holy Roman Empire (after 1033)
+Kingdom of Burgundy-Arles (after 1033)

-The Kingdom of Burgundy existed independently until 1033, even though the reality of its monarchs' power did not extend much beyond the region of Lake Geneva.
-In 1033 it was absorbed into the Holy Roman Empire under Conrad II who received its crown twice, first at Payerne Abbey in February 1033 and then, after repelling a challenge from Odo II of Blois, at Geneva Cathedral on 1 August 1034.
+The Kingdom of Burgundy existed independently until 1032, even though the reality of its monarchs' power did not extend much beyond the region of Lake Geneva.
+In 1032, it was absorbed into the Holy Roman Empire under Conrad II, who received its crown twice, first at Payerne Abbey in February 1033 and then, after repelling a challenge from Odo II of Blois, at Geneva Cathedral on 1 August 1034.
 Burgundy thereafter was one of the three kingdoms within the medieval Empire, along with the Kingdom of Germany and the Kingdom of Italy.
-From the 12th century it was also known as Kingdom of Arles.
+From the 12th century, it was also known as Kingdom of Arles.

 The kingdom gradually fragmented as it was divided among heirs, or territories were lost and acquired through diplomacy and dynastic marriages.
 Emperors generally neglected its administration, even though Frederick I and Charles IV both performed a Burgundian coronation ceremony in Arles, in 1178 and 1365 respectively.
 Frederick also convened an imperial diet in Besançon in 1157 that highlighted the importance of the regnum Burgundiae within the Empire.

 Valois revival attempt

-In the late 15th century Charles the Bold, Duke of Burgundy, conceived the project of combining his territories (the Duchy of Burgundy, Franche-Comté and the Burgundian Netherlands) into a revived Kingdom of Burgundy with himself as king.
-Charles and Emperor Frederick III undertook negotiations that may have led to a coronation ceremony at Trier.
+In the late 15th century, Charles the Bold, Duke of Burgundy, conceived the project of combining his territories (the Duchy of Burgundy, Franche-Comté and the Burgundian Netherlands) into a revived Kingdom of Burgundy with himself as king.
+Charles and Emperor Frederick III undertook negotiations that could have led to a coronation ceremony at Trier.
 The planned ceremony did not take place because the emperor fled during the night in September 1473, due to displeasure with the duke's attitude.
 The duchy ultimately ended as an independent realm with the defeat and death of Charles at the Battle of Nancy in 1477.